tern-tools/tern/docs/project-roadmap.md

 # Project Road Map

-## 2020
+## 2021
 We are getting very close to a beta release.
-The requirements for this release are:
-1. Support for language package managers.
-2. Ability to run on Mac and Windows using Docker.
+Our beta release is targeted for the March-April timeframe.

-Our goal is to meet these requirements by the end of the year
+Our goal is to meet these requirements by the end of the year.
+- We are working towards enabling "live" analysis for a container.
+The idea is that if Tern could generate an SBoM at build time, the SBoM would then be available to package and distribute with the container image without the need for post scanning.
-- We will work towards enabling language package managers like `pip`, `npm` and `gem` including support for golang which will be available in future releases slated for this year.
+- We are very close to enabling inventory for a single container layer which will be available in the next 3.0.0 release.
-- We will try to move away from using overlayfs to "debug" container images.
-This will allow us to move away from using a volume mount to a host linux system to make Tern work on Windows and Mac.
-However, this will not help towards running Tern in an unprivileged container (at least in the default environment).
+- We will continue investigating how we can run Tern without root privileges.
+- We want to enable Tern to pull image digests and images using registry HTTP(s) APIs so that we can pull images from registries other than Dockerhub.
+- Enable analysis for OCI images.
+- Create a database backend with an associated API.
+We are hoping to have a GSoC intern help us tackle this issue.
+- Enable inventory of a Distroless image using some sort of custom script.

 We will also continue to work on the following:
 - We will continue to support the SPDX format for container images.
 To that end, we will make changes to update the format of the document as the [spec](https://spdx.org/sites/cpstandard/files/pages/files/spdxversion2.1.pdf) evolves.
-- We will be working with the [Conan](https://github.com/nexB/conan) project to integrate some of the functionality needed by their use cases.
 - As usual, we will continue to work on our technical debt and bug fixes.

 This timetable is based on time, resources and feedback from you and will change accordingly.